 This is an elective course that examines the history and culture of Africa and the African-American experience in an interdisciplinary format, including an analysis of the unique historical, cultural, and social developments from the Middle Passage to the present day.
 The course will also address the literary and artistic contributions of African-Americans to American culture.
 Critical thinking, reading, writing, and oral presentation skills are emphasized.

-App Creators (Prerequisite: Computer Science for Innovators and Makers) -
+App Creators (Prerequisite: Computer Science) -

 Students computationally analyze and develop solutions to authentic problems (from the areas of health, environment, emergency preparedness, education, community service, and school culture) through mobile app development.